Vol.32, No.02. 2021

 - Authors and Authors responsibilities: These are covered in the Publication Ethics and Malpractice Statement above.

-- Peer-review process: All the manuscripts that are submitted to Advances in Polar Science will be peer reviewed.
+- Peer-review process: All the manuscripts (except for“Opinion Editorial”) that are submitted to Advances in Polar Science will be peer reviewed.
+The manuscripts for “Opinion Editorial” will be directly reviewed by EICs with final decision without peer review by expert referrers.
 The review process is outlined here.

 - Publication ethics: The editors of Advances in Polar Science shall take reasonable steps to identify and prevent the publication of papers where research misconduct has occurred.
 The journal and its editors shall in no way encourage such misconduct, or knowingly allow such misconduct to take place.
 In the event that a journal’s publisher or editors are made aware of any allegation of research misconduct the publisher or editor shall deal with allegations appropriately; the journal should have available guidelines for retracting or correcting articles when needed; and finally publishers and editors should always be willing to publish corrections, clarifications, retractions and apologies when needed.